mtusman/gemini-python/README.md

 # gemini-python-wrapper
-A python client for the gemini API (In Development)
+A python client for the gemini API

 ## Getting Started
 ### PublicClient